 Anyone who wanted to clear Obama’s birth certificate, and who had been painted into a corner three times by birther conspiracy theorists, should have realized that the only fakery involved was on the part of the birthers.
 Obama’s birth certificate had been repeatedly verified.

 Given the fact that Zullo had done image analysis, context analysis and historical analysis of Obama’s birth certificate, and in every instance what he thought was wrong turned out to be correct, where do we ever see Zullo speaking out in favor of the authenticity of Obama’s birth certificate?
-Where do we see his news conference saying that the obscure race codes were right, the 1-it layers were right, the halos were right, the certificate number were right?
+Where do we see his news conference saying that the obscure race codes were right, the 1-bit layers were right, the halos were right, the certificate number was right?
 Given that Zullo stumbled on these items, they must be hard to get right.
-Yet rather than provide a balanced presentation, Zullo maintained consistently throughout his public presentations that Obama’s birth certificate case a forgery.
+Yet rather than provide a balanced presentation, Zullo maintained consistently throughout his public presentations that Obama’s birth certificate was a forgery.
 That behavior is totally inconsistent with someone trying to clear the document.
 It is totally consistent with someone Hell-bent on tearing it down.

 Zullo made a fourth attempt this past December, but this one is falling apart too.
 Zullo refuses to release the forensic reports.
 His document examiner from Hawaii refuses to release his report, citing Zullo as its owner.
 His forensics institute in Italy refuses to discuss any technical issues because of confidentiality.
 The video presentation Zullo gave clearly doesn’t show what he said it does (see here and here).